cordeliafoo/wdi-project-1-shirongfoo/README.md

 Stop being a small fish in a big pond!
 Move around the screen to eat smaller fish and watch yourself grow.
 Beware of the bigger fish.
 They'll gobble you up.

 ## Gameplay
+Use the mouse to move your fish around the screen.
+Hover over other small fish to eat them.
+Collect enough points to size up!

 ## Development
 * HTML 5 Canvas, programmed using Javascript
+* Some Responsive Web Design so the canvas re-centers and font adjusts accordingly when browser size changes
 * index.html/style.css/script.js
 * [View Code Workflow here]